cristinaluna/cristinaluna.github.io/README.md

 printf("Hello, GitHub.\n");
 ```

-I'm a Planetary Robotics Project Manager at **GMV Aerospace** and a PhD candidate in Space Anthropology at UNED.
-I bridge the technical and social dimensions of space exploration through my dual expertise in autonomous robotics systems and ethnographic research on analog missions.
-My work spans from leading international consortiums developing lunar and planetary rovers to conducting participant observation as an analog astronaut at HI-SEAS.
+I'm a **Planetary Robotics Project Manager** at GMV Aerospace by day and a **PhD candidate in Space Anthropology** by night (and weekends, and most weekday evenings, and sometimes during lunch breaks).
+My job is essentially teaching robots how to survive on Mars while simultaneously studying how humans pretend to be Martians on Earth.
+It's as wonderfully absurd as it sounds.

+I spend my professional life making rovers smarter and my academic life making space exploration more thoughtful.
+Think of me as a translator between robots and anthropologists—two groups that surprisingly share a love for meticulous observation and an occasional inability to understand human social cues.

 **Current status:** 🔭 Leading cutting-edge planetary robotics projects while ethnographically documenting how humans prepare to become spacefaring beings.
+Also discovering that freeze-dried food tastes exactly the same whether you're pretending to be on Mars in Hawaii or actually managing rover missions from Madrid.

+**Fun fact:** I've been an analog astronaut at HI-SEAS, which means I've lived in a dome pretending Mars was outside, then spent months analyzing what it means to live in a dome pretending Mars is outside.
+Meta-levels of simulation are my specialty.

 **Academic profiles:** [ORCID](https://orcid.org/0000-0002-4781-1965) | [ResearchGate](https://www.researchgate.net/profile/Cristina-Luna-10) | [Web of Science](https://www.webofscience.com/wos/author/record/LVD-5164-2024) | [Scopus](http://www.scopus.com/inward/authorDetails.url?authorID=58722202700&partnerID=MN8TOARS)

+*Warning: May spontaneously explain why your Mars rover needs better social skills or how WhatsApp is secretly a decolonial space technology.
+Proceed with choccosoymilk.*

 ---